Conan the Adventurer (1997 TV series): Home media

-On September 21, 2004, Image Entertainment released Conan the Adventurer: Complete Series on DVD in Region 1.
+In September 2004, Image Entertainment released Conan the Adventurer: Complete Series on DVD in Region 1.

 Soundtrack

-The soundtrack, Conan the Adventurer, was released by Sonic Images US on March 24, 1998 on Audio CD.
+The soundtrack, Conan the Adventurer, was released by Sonic Images US in March 1998 on Audio CD.
 The score was composed by Charles Fox.
-The song "In Love And War" with music by Charles Fox and lyrics by Roxanne Seeman was written for the tv series episode "Antidote".
+The song "In Love And War" with music by Charles Fox and lyrics by Roxanne Seeman was written for the tv series episode "Antidote" and performed by Terry Reid.

 Michael Bradford, along with Roxanne Seeman and Charles Fox, produced a record version for the soundtrack.
 Both versions feature Terry Reid singing and are included on the soundtrack.